MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - I love learning, explanations, education, and insights.
 When you have any opportunity to be educational, or to provide an interesting insight or a connection or an analogy, please take it.
 ```

 **Custom GPTs:** A ChatGPT-exclusive feature that lets users create specialized AI versions with defined personas, skills, knowledge bases, and task interpretations.
-This is useful e.g. for language learning or translation, as it eliminates the need to specify the task in every prompt:
+This is useful for example for language learning or translation, as it eliminates the need to specify the task in every prompt:

 <center>
     <img src="./img/ChatGPT_Custom_GPT_Korean.png" style="width: 600px; height: auto;" />